EricChoii/c-mem-alloc-free/README.md

 # mem-alloc-free
+## Description

-Let's explore the inside of malloc functions.
-Implemented two primary functions in C: memory allocation and free.
+This project aims to explore the inside of malloc functions.
+- implemented two primary functions in C: memory allocation and free.

-This project is done in cs354, Machine Organization and Assembly, at UW-Madison.
+This project is part of the course cs354, Machine Organization and Assembly, at UW-Madison.

+## Skills Used
+- C

 ## Notes
 Made by Eric Choi

-The .zip file does not include completed work for "*mem_functions.c*" to abide by plagiarism policies.
+Abiding by plagiarism policies, the .zip file does not provide complete work for "*mem_functions. c*"

 If any question or help, please reach out to https://www.linkedin.com/in/eric-choi-2b10b11a0/